Wan Kuok-koi: Arrest

-Post-imprisonment: Southeast Asia, Hongmen and blockchain
+Post-imprisonment: Southeast Asia, Hongmen and blockchain, 2012-present

 Wan was released from prison on 1 December 2012 and soon re-entered the casino junkets business.

-In October 2017, he was part of the initial coin offering of a cryptocurrency, Dragon Coin, by a Macau-based hotel and casino corporation, Macau Dragon Group, intended to serve Mainland Chinese gamblers in Macau alongside the informal 'junket' system.
+In October 2017, he was part of the initial coin offering of a cryptocurrency, Dragon Coin, by a Macau-based hotel and casino corporation, Macau Dragon Group, intended to serve mainland Chinese gamblers in Macau alongside the informal 'junket' system.
 The ICO reportedly raised US$320 million.
+The stated goals of Dragon Coin included leveraging blockchain technology in building a Chinese cultural town in Cambodia and to organize chess and poker tournaments in Hainan.

-He founded and became chairman of The World Hongmen History and Culture Association (affiliated to the Hongmen), a fraternal Chinese cultural group with tens of thousands of members globally as it expanded into Cambodia on the back of a surge of Chinese investment, both Belt and Road infrastructure and gambling-related.
-With the blessing of the Cambodian Government, on 20 May 2018 he launched the organisation's headquarters there, saying "We will establish Hongmen schools in order to let foreigners and overseas Chinese study Chinese books, and to let foreigners read about [topics such as] loyalty, filial piety, benevolence, and justice."
+He founded and became chairman of The World Hongmen History and Culture Association, affiliated to the Hongmen, a fraternal Chinese cultural group with tens of thousands of members globally, as it expanded into Cambodia on the back of a surge of Chinese investment, both Belt and Road infrastructure and gambling-related.
+With the blessing of the Cambodian Government, in May 2018 he launched the organisation's headquarters there, saying "We will establish Hongmen schools in order to let foreigners and overseas Chinese study Chinese books, and to let foreigners read about [topics such as] loyalty, filial piety, benevolence, and justice."

-The opening of the new Hongmen headquarters also saw the launch of another cryptocurrency, HB ('Hongmen cryptocurrency'), with Wan saying he expected to issue one billion HB, each valued at one US Dollar.
-At the event he said he also planned to invest in e-commerce and to launch Hongmen-related watches, tea, hotels and casinos.
+The opening of the new Hongmen headquarters saw the launch of another cryptocurrency, HB ('Hongmen cryptocurrency'), with Wan saying he expected to issue one billion HB, each valued at one US Dollar.
+At the event he said he planned to invest in e-commerce, and to launch Hongmen-related watches, tea, hotels and casinos.